Worthington Brewery: Overview

-Worthington's Creamflow (3.6% ABV) is the twelfth highest selling beer in the United Kingdom, with an estimated 640,000 hectolitres sold in 2012.
+Worthington's Creamflow (3.6% ABV) ale is the twelfth highest selling beer in the United Kingdom, with an estimated 640,000 hectolitres sold in 2012.
 It is the third highest selling ale brand in the United Kingdom after John Smith's and Tetley's.
-It is the highest selling ale in Wales, where it has a 20 per cent volume share, and has held pole position since at least 1999.
+It is the highest selling ale in Wales, where it has a 20 per cent volume share, and has been first since at least 1999.
 Most of the sales consist of the nitrogenated and pasteurised Creamflow, which was launched in 1995 and is available in kegs and cans.
 Modest amounts of a four per cent ABV keg bitter known as Worthington's Ale continue to be brewed for the Teesside market.

 White Shield

-Worthington's White Shield (5.6% ABV) is an India Pale Ale available principally in bottle conditioned form, but also in casks.
-It has won the CAMRA Champion Bottled Beer of Britain Gold award three times, more than any other beer.
+Worthington's White Shield (5.6% ABV) was an India Pale Ale available principally in bottle conditioned form, but also in casks.
+It won the CAMRA Champion Bottled Beer of Britain Gold award three times, more than any other beer.

 In 1829, Worthington launched East India Pale Ale, their first IPA.
 It was exported to British expatriates across the Empire, mostly officers and civil servants, as the soldiers tended to drink the cheaper porter.
 In the 1870s it gained the White Shield logo, and by the end of the nineteenth century took on this name with drinkers.

 By the 1960s White Shield had become a cult drink brewed in small quantities for a dedicated following; production in 1965 was just 15,000 barrels as drinkers switched to filtered and pasteurised bottled and keg beers.
 It found renewed popularity in the early 1970s as the demand for real ale grew, but lost this position as cask ale became easier to find.
 Bass moved production from Burton to their Hope & Anchor brewery in Sheffield in 1981.
 The Hope & Anchor brewery closed in 1992, and production was moved to Cape Hill in Birmingham, before being contracted to King and Barnes of Sussex in 1998.
 By this time, production was down to just 1,000 barrels a year, and the beer's long-term survival was in doubt.
 The King and Barnes brewery closed in 2000, and production moved to the Bass owned White Shield microbrewery in Burton upon Trent.

 In 2000, a total of 500 barrels were produced; this was forecast to grow to 1,000 barrels by 2009.
 In 2010, production was moved to the newly constructed William Worthington's Brewery, a microbrewery based at the National Brewery Centre in Burton.
 It also produces other Worthington beers such as Red Shield and seasonal beers.
 In 2012, increasing demand saw White Shield production moved to the main Coors brewery in Burton.
 In 2013, Roger Protz described White Shield as the highest selling bottle conditioned beer in Britain.
+In 2020 White Shield was discontinued in all formats and is no longer available.